exxcellent/olingo-jpa-processor-v4/doc/integrators/GetStarted.md

 # Dependency handling
 ## 1. Configure repository to resolve artifacts
 * You need to add a repository configuration to download the dependencies as part of your Maven build.
+With [https://packagecloud.io/exxcellent/olingo-jpa-processor-v4/maven2](https://packagecloud.io/exxcellent/olingo-jpa-processor-v4/maven2) you can use an maven repository containing binaries for evluation purposes.
+Be aware: This repository contains almost only the latest version and all content is absolute volatile!
 * You should have a project specific _settings.xml_.
 * The repository can be configured like a mirror: